fennicahub/fennica/README.md

 This repository contains code for cleaning, enriching and automatically generating reports on the Finnish national bibliography, [Fennica](https://www.kansalliskirjasto.fi/fi/palvelut/fennica-suomen-kansallisbibliografia).

-This snapshot of the Fennica dataset includes bibliographic metadata for over 70,000 documents between 1488-1955, representing the publishing activity in Finland during that period.
+This snapshot of the Fennica dataset includes bibliographic metadata for over one million documents between 1488-2022, representing the publishing activity in Finland during that period.
 This is analyzed in parallel with [Kungliga](https://github.com/comhis/kungliga), a related collection of bibliographic metadata from the Swedish National library.
 In the future it will include the whole dataset, from earliest documents to the current day.

 ### Reproducing the workflow